Local, Natural, Organic

 Here are some of the ways we're working to promote sustainable dining:

 - UW Farm grows and harvests produce right here on campus, and UW Dining sells their produce at the District Market.
-Cultivate also uses UW Farm products in some of their seasonal dishes.
-During the next harvest season, The 8 and Local Point will have UW Farm produce on their menus.
+UW Farm crops are used in menus at Cultivate, Local Point, The 8, Husky Den and The Rotunda in some of their seasonal dishes.

 - Wilcox Family Farms, located near Roy, Washington, at the foot of Mt.
 Rainier, provides us with all-natural, organic eggs.
 Organic eggs come from hens raised cage-free without hormones or antibiotics.
 Wilcox Family Farms has been awarded Salmon Safe certification, an emerging Pacific Northwest eco-label that recognizes farming practices that protect the health of our rivers and streams.